I Will Survive (comic)

-I Will Survive (colloquially known as the "Zootopia abortion comic") is a fan art comic by William Borba surrounding Zootopia characters Judy Hopps and Nick Wilde.
-The comic features Judy discovering that she is pregnant and wanting to get an abortion, leading to an argument between her and Nick and the end of their relationship.
-The comic quickly spread as an Internet meme due to its serious subject appearing in a comic about Zootopia characters.
+I Will Survive (colloquially known as the "Zootopia abortion comic") is a 2017 fan fiction comic by William Borba, featuring the characters Judy Hopps and Nick Wilde from the 2016 animated film Zootopia.
+It quickly spread as an internet meme due to its anti-abortion subject matter, and involves Judy discovering that she is pregnant by Nick and pursuing an abortion, leading to an argument between them and the breakdown of their relationship.

 Plot

-Judy Hopps discovers that she is pregnant and wakes up her boyfriend Nick Wilde, who insists on showering before Judy shares her important news.
-He is overjoyed at the prospect of becoming a father upon being told.
-However, Judy is still upset and confesses that she does not want to keep the child.
-Nick demands an explanation, but Judy cuts him off for rudely interrupting her and says she will continue only if they speak maturely.

-As Nick complies, Judy explains that she did not use contraception during sex, assuming that they would not be able to biologically have children; she confesses to fearing that their child will be a "freak" and expresses concern over her own health.
-Nick is hurt to learn that Judy does not want to have children with him.

-Judy apologizes, adding that there is another reason she wants to have an abortion, namely her desire to keep her job at the ZPD and her ability to inspire and help others.
-Nick is further upset by this and retorts that Judy is "killing" their child for her career, resulting in the latter slapping him in the face.
-Judy begs forgiveness, but Nick silently packs a bag while Judy pleads with him to stay.
-Nick reminds Judy that he loves her because of the good things she has done, saying that having an abortion would rob their child of a chance to do the same.
+Judy Hopps discovers that she is pregnant and informs her boyfriend Nick Wilde.
+He is overjoyed at the prospect of becoming a father, but Judy confesses that she does not want to keep the child.
+Judy states that she did not use contraception during sex as she assumed that, as different species, they would not be able to conceive offspring; she expresses fear that their child will be a "freak" and concern over her own health, along with the pregnancy potentially jeopardizing her job at the ZPD.
+When Nick accuses Judy of killing their child to advance her career, she slaps him across the face before apologizing.
+Nick silently packs a bag while Judy pleads with him not to leave her.
+Nick reminds Judy that he loves her because of the good things she has done and says that her abortion would rob their child of a chance to do the same.
 Judy refuses, insisting on bodily autonomy.

-When questioned about not simply keep the pregnancy secret, Judy strongly believed that he deserved to know.
-Taking this as proof that Judy cares nothing for his feelings on the matter, Nick ends their relationship and leaves, while sadly assuring her that he will be fine.
-Alone in her apartment, a distraught Judy collapses to the floor in tears.
+When asked why she did not simply keep her pregnancy secret, Judy says he deserved to know.
+Nick ends their relationship and leaves, assuring her that he will be fine.
+Alone in her apartment, Judy collapses to the floor in tears.